sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 So, lets take a look at the impact of HAC - and what it takes to make it work.

 - How much can hierarchy improve learning over a flat model, at what kind of time horizon?
-- What kind of sub goal performs best?
+- What kind of subgoal performs best?
 Is it the full state of the environment, just the goal relevant dimensions, or just the directly controllable dimensions corresponding to the agent itself?
 - What is the higher level learning?
 - Is subgoal testing required?
 - Does hierarchy provide benefits beyond better exploration?